merveenoyan/awesome-osml-for-devs/README.md

 # Awesome Open-source Machine Learning for Developers
 List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.

+**Motivation**: Developers are often building machine learning with closed-source models behind gated APIs.
+These models can change by time without developers knowing, companies are giving away their data during inference and have no control over the model nor data.
+There are a ton of open-source models out there that can be deployed by developers, but reducing barrier of entry to use these models and making developers aware of them are necessary, so I created this repository to do so.

+Using the resources here, you can learn to find the model you need and serve it on the platform of your choice using the tools given here.

 _Note_: To contribute, send a pull request to this repository.
 Note that this repository is focused on open-source machine learning.